Step 1: Identify the Decision to be Made

 Monitoring your decision is a positive, on-going “final” step to assess whether you are achieving your goals.
 Reevaluating your decisions allows you to make adjustments as needed to meet your desired outcomes.
 This does not mean that your initial decision was "bad."
 You may have learned more about yourself or participated in new or different experiences so that a different decision is required.
 We all must be willing to reexamine and readjust.
 Reevaluation may lead to slight changes in your career choices or total revisions.

-REMEMBER, C-N Career Services staff members at the Life Directions Center are available for assistance with all your career development and planning needs.
+REMEMBER, C-N Career Services staff members at the Student Success Center are available for assistance with all your career development and planning needs.